 Western Avenue is a public roadway that provides for various competing uses.
 The final design for the street and sidewalk was developed in collaboration with an Advisory Committee and extensive community input process resulting in a balance of all of these needs.
-The redesign considers all street users: walkers, bicyclists, bus riders and drivers.
+The redesign considers all street users: pedestrians, bicyclists, bus riders and drivers.

 River Street and Western Avenue serve as regional roadways connecting Cambridge, Somerville, and points north to the Mass Pike.
 Western Avenue also serves as a local street for the Riverside Neighborhood, home to retail establishments, a transit corridor, and a front yard to all who live on the street.

-Design Phase 1: Investigation.
+- Design Phase 1: Investigation.
 Background transportation data were collected, project goals were established, and five concept alternatives were developed to identify the full range of potential options for Western Avenue.
 This is all summarized in the Community Design Process booklet (June 2010).

-Design Phase 2: Develop Alternatives.
+- Design Phase 2: Develop Alternatives.
 After significant input from the community and advisory committee, the conceptual design for the surface was selected.
 See the Conceptual Design Selection booklet (October 2010).

-Design Phase 3: Engineering.
+- Design Phase 3: Engineering.
 From October 2010 until April 2012, the project has been advanced to 100% engineering design and will go out to bid in May 2012.
 See the Final Design and Construction Booklet (January 2012).

 Public input process for the surface redesign ran from January 2010 through June 2011 and included eight Advisory Committee meetings, five neighborhood walks, and six public meetings.